-The southern Andean city of Pasto is somewhat off-the-radar for most travellers in Colombia, who often see the city as nothing more than a stop-off before crossing the nearby Ecuador border.
+The southern Andean city of Pasto is somewhat off-the-radar for most travelers in Colombia, who often see the city as nothing more than a stop-off before crossing the nearby Ecuador border.
 However, Pasto has a rich history and culture and is surrounded by stunning Andean nature, and there’s easily enough to see and do to warrant staying for a few days.

 Take a trip to La Cocha Lake